Exploratory Testing: An Approach To Testing That Involves Discovery And LearningMay 1, 2023 2023-11-02 19:13

 Agile models frequently employ exploratory testing because it emphasizes learning via exploration and discovery.
 It places an emphasis on the autonomy and accountability of each individual tester.

-Why Is It Necessary to Perform Exploratory Tests?
+Why Is It Necessary to Perform Exploratory Testing in Software Testing?

 - When using Agile testing methodologies, exploratory testing is a crucial step.
 During an agile sprint, new software is built and released frequently, usually every few weeks.
 This means that there is less slack in the schedule for development and testing.